 There was a time when Grand Theft Auto was cool.
 It was 1997.
 Back then, GTA was still being made in the tiny studios of DMA Design, and was overseen by the Houser brothers, whose mum had been in Get Carter and whose dad part-owned Ronnie Scott's.

 The first GTA felt dangerous.
 I still have the poster for it up on my wall.
-Beneath the title, it says: "Distributed by The Hand of Satan/Take 2 Interactive."
-A juvenile sentiment, deliberately baiting of hysterical parents, but rock and roll nevertheless.
+Beneath the title, it says: "Distributed by the Hand of Satan/Take 2 Interactive."
+A juvenile sentiment, deliberately baiting of hysterical parents, but rock 'n' roll nevertheless.
 And honest.
-Grand Theft Auto was childish, but back then, DMA – latterly Rockstar – was run by a bunch of kids.
+Grand Theft Auto was childish, but back then, DMA—latterly Rockstar—was run by a bunch of kids.
 What they were doing came from the heart.

 Not like now.
-In the almost 20 years since it first swaggered in, shouting "alright fucksticks!" like Nathan Barley, Grand Theft Auto still hasn't grown up.
-Grand Theft Auto V, now wowing PC gamers all over again (its Metascore is an astonishing 98), is just as brazen, cynical and empty as the first GTA, except now it's designed and written by a 40-year-old multi-millionaire.
-Attitudinal, self-unaware iconoclasm – the "Hand of Satan" mentality that predominated the first GTA – doesn't ring true any more, since Grand Theft Auto and its originators have profited heartily from the very systems they purport to buck.
+In the almost 20 years since it first swaggered in, shouting "alright fucksticks!", Grand Theft Auto still hasn't grown up.
+Grand Theft Auto V, now wowing PC gamers all over again (its Metascore is an astonishing 98), is just as brazen, cynical, and empty as the first GTA, except now it's designed and written by a 40-year-old multi-millionaire.
+Attitudinal, self-unaware iconoclasm—the "Hand of Satan" mentality that predominated the first GTA—doesn't ring true any more, since Grand Theft Auto and its originators have profited heartily from the very systems they purport to buck.

 To be clear, any contradiction that might exist in mainstream gaming's politics is not related to money, per se.
-It's not that these companies – Rockstar, Activision, Ubisoft – should be ostracised for being profitable.
-It's simply retrograde that as games become bigger and bigger business, and openly boast about becoming bigger and bigger business, their narratives and political sensibilities are still demonising big business.
+It's not that these companies—Rockstar, Activision, Ubisoft—should be ostracized for being profitable.
+It's simply retrograde that as games become bigger and bigger business, and openly boast about becoming bigger and bigger business, their narratives and political sensibilities are still demonizing big business.

 All screens taken from the PC version of GTA V, via Rockstar